donydony/marketplace/db/schema/instructions.md

-# This folder is for creating the tables for the databases
+# This folder is for creating the tables for the databases (also RESETS tables on repeated use)

 ## Instructions